dpaetsch/processing-projects/README.md

 Each project is contained in its own folder.
 Below is a brief overview of the different projects included:

 #### Finished Games:
+- **game_line4**: A 3D take on Tic-Tac-Toe where players must get four in a row on a 4x4x4 grid, featuring smooth animations and an intuitive UI.
 - **game_tic_tac_toe**: A simple, clean two-player tic-tac-toe game that keeps score of wins and detects ties.
 - **game_connect4**: A polished 2-player Connect 4 game with win/tie detection and a scoreboard.
 - **game_click_balls**: Click 10 moving balls as quickly as possible for points!
 Displays your score, time, and the highest score with the option to replay.